SWIFTSIM/SWIFT/doc/RTD/source/Planetary/equations_of_state.rst

 Note that there is a typo in the sign of
 \\(du = T dS - P dV = T dS + (P / \\rho^2) d\\rho \\) in the appendix;
 the correct version was used in the derivation.

+The ideal gas uses the same equations detailed in :ref:`equation_of_state`.